Brian Mitchell and Joseph Nixon: Three Short Plays about Shops and Love

 The reference to the Royal Court was an acknowledgement of how unusual such plays were in the early 1990s, when British theatre was dominated by experimental companies, like Théâtre de Complicité, and the extreme 'In-yer-face theatre' of the Royal Court.
 Rattigan was deeply unfashionable in the 1990s.
 But the Rattigan revival of 2011 suggests that Mitchell and Nixon may have been ahead of their time.

 The three plays are very different in style, yet they share similar themes.
 The central male characters are indecisive ineffectual dreamers.
 Ed the Bean and Riskin are both overgrown children.
 The women are practical, decisive, and adult, and it is their decisions which shape the course of events.

 Although conceived as a trilogy, only the first two plays were originally staged together, at the Nightingale Theatre Brighton, transferring to Komedia, Brighton, in 1995.
 The plays were both directed by Nicholas Quirke, who also played Riskin.
 Peta Taylor played Riskin's mother.
 In Moonlight over India Ed and Lara were played by Simon Merrells and Beth Fitzgerald, and Harry, the drug store owner, was played by Ross-Gurney-Randall.

-The complete trilogy was finally staged in May 2004 at the Sallis Benney Theatre, Brighton.
+The complete trilogy was finally staged in May 2004 at the Sallis Benney Theatre in Brighton.
 The production, directed by Brian Mitchell, had Ian Shaw as Ed the Bean and Duncan Henderson as Riskin.
 The man and woman in Metronome were played by Duncan Henderson and Beth Fitzgerald.

 Moonlight over India was revived again in May 2019, at the Brighton Latest Music Bar, with a cast of Ross Gurney-Randall, Ian Shaw, Joshua Crisp, Amy Sutton, Penny Scott-Andrews and Nick Bartlett.